Sunday, 1 December 2024

 The DUO ART amplifier will also work well with my FT818 radio and that's a real bonus because I've been looking around at amps for the 818 for ages, but they all seem to be risky purchases in that they are often unbranded or little known bits of kit from China.

 Like I said, I'm BIG into low-power operating, but in order to future-proof my purchase, it makes sense to have the provision to operate QRO if/when I decide to upgrade my licence.
+It also makes a lot of sense to use an amplifier if you do a lot of digital operating (as I do), because you're not punishing your QRP finals - you're passing the job over to the much beefier transistors in the amp, which would allow you to run 25W digital all day long if you so desired.

 So there you have it - I think I might (at last) have found my perfect partner.
 Let's hope we don't end up in the divorce courts again!